blacksector/Python/Frameworks/Aqua/ReadME.txt

 	landing = 'http://www.newgrounds.com/bbs'
 	keyword = 'loggedin'

 The 'Service' variable is simply used as a display text when a user opens the console.
-It will elucidate the the service being accessed with the framework to the user.
+It will elucidate the service being accessed with the framework to the user.

 The 'login_URL' is simply the url directed upon POST login.